adelsz/pgtyped/packages/wire/README.md

 ### PgTyped Wire

-This package is part of the pgtyped project.
+This package implements most of the Postgres protocol for pgTyped internal use.
 Refer to root [README](https://github.com/adelsz/pgtyped) for details.